 - 1. The Development Officer may require a greater setback for a permitted or discretionary use if it is deemed that the use may substantially interfere with the safety and amenity of adjacent sites. - 2.
 Front and flanking yard setbacks are measured from the centerline of the municipal road allowance. - 3.
 No dwelling shall be located with less than a minimum separation distance to an operation of other than the residence of the operation as follows: - a. the separation distance to an ILO as regulated in Section 4; - b.
 305 m from a licensed public or private liquid waste disposal facility; - c.
 457 m from a licensed public or private solid waste disposal facility; - d.
 305 m from a honey processing facility; - e.
-Council may reduce the minimum separation distance to the operations listed above, as a special standard where the applicant submits a written agreement to Council between the land owner of the dwelling and the owner of the operation agreeing to the reduced separation (Council should maintain a register of all such agreements); - f.
+Council may reduce the minimum separation distance to the operations listed above, as a special standard where the applicant submits a written agreement to Council between the land owner of the dwelling and the owner of the operation agreeing to the reduced separation (Council should maintain a register of all such agreements);

+- f.
 305 m to a non-refrigerated anhydrous ammonia facility licensed by Province of Saskatchewan; and - g.
 600 m to a refrigerated anhydrous ammonia facility licensed by the Province of Saskatchewan.

-1. The minimum site area for all development within the Agricultural Residential District (AR) shall be 0.8 ha (2.0 acres) and the maximum site area shall be 2 ha (4.8 acres).
+1. The minimum site area for all development within the Agricultural Residential District (AR) shall be 0.8 ha (2.0 acres) and the maximum site area shall be 2 ha (4.8 acres) except in the case of a parcel physically severed as a result of road right-of-way or railway plans, drainage ditch or natural features such as water courses or water bodies where the site area may be enlarged at the discretion of Council to include land that is not agriculturally productive and/ or is otherwise physically severed as a result of the above noted barriers."

-SCHEDULE C: Country Residential 1 District (RA1)
+SCHEDULE C: COUNTRY RESIDENTIAL 1 DISTRICT (RA1)

-The purpose of the Country Residential 1 District (RA1) is to accommodate a rural residential lifestyle similar to that of the hamlet of Neunlage where the essential land requirement is for a building site and space rather than for productive agricultural purposes.
+The purpose of the Country Residential 1 District (RA1) is to accommodate a rural residential lifestyle similar to that of the hamlet of Neuanlage where the essential land requirement is for a building site and space rather than for productive agricultural purposes.